 The attached proposed regulation is necessary to clarify what is considered "limited duration" employment as stated in Government Code (GC) sections 7522.56, 21224, and 21229 for retired persons serving after retirement and section 571(a)(3) of Title 2 of the California Code of Regulations (CCR) for employees required by their employer or governing board or body to work in an upgraded position or classification.
 The California Public Employees' Retirement Law (PERL) and the California Public Employees' Pension Reform Act of 2013 (PEPRA) do not explicitly define "limited duration" employment for either situation.
-By proposing this regulation, CalPERS seeks to explicitly define "limited duration" employment and to provide clarity and uniformity for CalPERS, its members, CalPERS-covered employers, and other stakeholders by ensuring the consistent use of the term "limited duration."
+By proposing this regulation, California Public Employees' Retirement System (CalPERS) seeks to explicitly define "limited duration" employment for CalPERS, its members, CalPERS-covered employers, and other stakeholders by ensuring the consistent use of the term "limited duration."